-Each year, more visitors are camping at Idaho State Parks and the pandemic has accelerated visitation.
-The demand for camping opportunities has stretched the traditional camping peak season (Memorial Day to Labor Day) out to include the "shoulder seasons" of April | May and September | October (depending on location).
-It is obvious, but Idaho is a recreation destination and needs more camping spots.
-We will continue to add campgrounds within existing Idaho State Parks and evaluate opportunities for new State Park areas.
+Since 2020 camping at Idaho State Parks has been maximized at our current parks and the demand for camping opportunities has stretched the traditional camping peak season (Memorial Day to Labor Day) out to include the "shoulder seasons" of April | May and

-To assist with the demand to add more campgrounds, IDPR proposes to partner with other entities to provide "State Park Partner Campgrounds."
-The partnership will leverage IDPR skills in designing, building, writing grant proposals, providing a reservation system and management of the resources.
+Campground at Challis Hot Springs, now part of the Land of the Yankee Fork State Park partnership will leverage IDPR skills in designing, building, writing grant proposals, and also provide a reservation system and management of the resources.
 The partnering entity will provide the land for development.